commune-sh/commune-server/README.md

 #### What does it do?
 Commune opens up all spaces and underlying rooms to the web by reading data directly from the Synapse DB, bypassing Synapse's client-server API.
 Additional features such as discussion boards, threaded comments are rendered by the [client](https://github.com/commune-os/commune-client).
 Commune makes use of many [materialized views](https://github.com/commune-os/commune-server/tree/main/db/matrix/views) for querying Synapse events.

+##### Short-term roadmap
+- Make private spaces/boards and Encrypted DMs work
+- ActivityPub support for interacting with the fediverse
+- Make it dead simple to deploy and self-host

 #### How to run
 You'll need to set up a matrix/synapse server.
 Existing servers can be used too, but Commune is highly experimental at the moment, so it's best to set up a new homeserver.

 Check back here soon for instructions.

+#### Get in touch
+Find us on the [Commune](https://shpong.com/commune) board on [Shpong](https://shpong.com).

 ##### WARNING
 Commune is operating in `world_readable` mode.
 This means that everything on your matrix server has the potential to be accessible from the web.
 No work has been put into private spaces/rooms or encryption.
 Unless explicitly stated, assume that every event on a Commune-based matrix server will be public.